20 years on, Solskjaer hopes for another Camp Nou comeback

 Is City’s underwhelming record in the Champions League going to continue?

-One appearance in the semifinals is a poor return considering the huge investment in the team by the club’s Abu Dhabi ownership since 2008, and City is struggling again to make it that far.
+One appearance in the semifinals is a poor return considering the huge investment from the club’s Abu Dhabi ownership since 2008, and City is desperate to get through.

 City could be without holding midfielder Fernandinho, who missed the 3-1 win against Crystal Palace in the Premier League on Sunday through injury.